Surrogate Partner Certification

 What other work or educational experiences have you had that contribute to your skills and resources as a professional surrogate partner?

 Submit evaluations from the therapists and mentors who supervised your internship cases, a self-evaluation, and verification of your training if you were not trained by IPSA.

 After all parts of your application have been received, the IPSA Membership Committee will review your completed application and will contact you to set up an interview and/or to request additional information from you.
 After peer review interview(s), the membership chairperson will submit commentary and a summary of your application to the current IPSA voting members for consideration and decision.

-4. Submit $75.00 payment for your new membership.
+4. Submit $75.00 payment for your new membership

-Dues may be paid online via our secure store, also by check or money order.
+Dues may be paid online via our secure store, and also by check or money order.
 You may request information about alternative payment methods from the IPSA Treasurer.